jduanen/teslawatch/README.md

 # teslawatch -- DEPRECATED
-Tesla tracker with geofencing and SMS notifications
+Tesla tracker with geofencing and SMS notifications -- DEPRECATED

 **This is work-in-progress and currently non-functional.**